dydra/http-api-tests/README.md

 ## DYDRA service extensions

-The DYDRA service provides several extensions to the standard SPARQL facilities:
+The DYDRA service provides several extensions to standard SPARQL facilities:
 - It implements the temporal datatypes `xsd:date`, `xsd:dayTimeDuration`,
 `xsd:time`, `xsd:yearMonthDuration`and the atomic Gregorian datatypes and implements the respective constuctor, accessor and combination operators as described in